-Here are a few actions you can take today to rethink and improve your sales incentives:
+Here are a few actions you can take today to rethink and improve your sales incentive ideas:

 - Talk to your sellers.
 If you’re rethinking your sales incentives strategy, make sure to talk to your salespeople.
 Ask them what they want from an incentive.
 Find out what’s important to them and what motivates their sales performance.
 Offer alternatives beyond cash, and see what they choose.
 Then, put your insights into action with a sales incentive plan that motivates sales reps to hit specific metrics in the sales cycle like new sales and other sales targets and milestones.

 - Get clear on your sales incentive objectives.
-Are your objectives for your sales incentive program more self-serving than motivating?
-Get stakeholders aligned on what you’re trying to accomplish with incentives and make sure your approach reflects the “What’s In It For Me” for your sellers.
+Are your business objectives for your sales incentive program more self-serving than motivating?
+Get stakeholders aligned on what you’re trying to accomplish with incentives and make sure your sales training initiatives and approach reflects the “What’s In It For Me” for your sellers.

 - Check out Blueboard.
 We’re here to help.
-If you want to learn how Blueboard can help you build an experiential sales incentive program or personalized President’s Club that’ll help meet company goals and set you apart from every other sales team, just drop us a line.
+If you want to learn how Blueboard can help you build an effective sales incentive program or personalized President’s Club that’ll help meet company goals and set you apart from every other sales team, just drop us a line.